InformaticsMatters/docker-fragnet-test/README.md

 Specific instructions are found on the branches in the `BUILD.md` file.'
 See, in particular the `dsip` and `xchem_combi_sample_2021_02` branches.

-## Running a prebuilt container image
-If all you want to do is run one of the prebuilt images do it like this:

-    $ docker run -it -p 7474:7474 -p 7687:7687 -e GRAPH_PASSWORD=test123 \
-        informaticsmatters/fragnet-test:3.5.25-xchem-combi-sample-2021-02

-Then access it at [http://localhost:7474]()

 ---